M66B/FairEmail/FAQ.md

 but will also leak your IP address.
 See also this question: [Why email's link is more dangerous than web search's link?](https://security.stackexchange.com/questions/241139/why-emails-link-is-more-dangerous-than-web-searchs-link).

+This BBC article is worth reading: [Spy pixels in emails have become endemic](https://www.bbc.com/news/technology-56071437).

 Opening attachments or viewing an original message might load remote content and execute scripts, that might not only cause privacy sensitive information to leak, but can also be a security risk.